 - The income of all taxable and nontaxable members is aggregated to compute the combined income of the group.

 - The net operating losses of the combined group can be shared only with the taxable members that were part of the group during the year of loss.

 - Tax credits of the combined group can be shared with members that were part of the group when the credit was earned.

 If you need help with Connecticut corporate income tax, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.